 - 12 corn tortillas (6 inches), warmed

-- In a large skillet, saute spinach until wilted.
+- In a large nonstick skillet, saute spinach until wilted.
 Drain and remove.
 In same pan, melt butter.
 Stir in flour until smooth; gradually add cream and milk.
 Bring to a boil; cook and stir 2 minutes or until slightly thickened.

 - Stir in chilies, green onions, cilantro, garlic, spices and spinach.
 Remove from heat; cool slightly.
 Transfer to a food processor; cover and process until pureed.
 Stir in sour cream; set aside.

 - Preheat oven to 375°.
 In a large bowl, combine cheeses; set aside 1 cup for topping.
 Add onion and cilantro to remaining cheese mixture; toss to combine.
 Place about 1/4 cup cheese-onion mixture down the center of each tortilla.
 Roll up and place seam side down in a greased 13x9-in. baking dish.

 - Pour sauce over top.
 Sprinkle with reserved cheese mixture.
 Bake, uncovered, 25-30 minutes or until heated through.
 Yield: 6 servings.

 Sort By :

 I was a little disappointed with this recipe.
 It was a lot of work and I found the enchiladas to be sort of blah tasting.
 If I make this recipe again, I will try to spice it up a little.

 I followed this recipe exactly and it turned out amazing.
 This is way better than any restaurant enchilada I have had! ! ! !
 I will definitely make it again and again.